mgoldsmith1/Look-Assembly-Language/README.md

                          ; accumulator during run time.
           write    x
           bp       hi
     ^     ?        x     ; Prints the first value of x.
-Not yet implemented.
     $     ?        x     ; Prints the last value of x.
-Not yet implemented.
           ?        x     ; Prints the value of x halt